Article updated on 7th April, 2025

 How big should a package room be?

-Package Concierge allows delivery carriers to easily deposit packages into a secure locker system.
+Package Concierge lets delivery carriers deposit packages quickly into a secure locker system.
 Residents are then notified via email or text with a unique access code that they can use to retrieve their packages from the locker kiosk or Package Concierge app.

 The access code is unique to each package, ensuring that only the intended recipient can access the package.
 The locker system is also designed to be secure, with multiple layers of security.